doppllib/retrofit-doppl/README.md

 ##Testing

-The tests run 100%, except for RestAdapterTest.bodyTypedInputExceptionThrowsNetworkError.
-Anything with Mockito.spy had to be coded around as the current j2objc implementation of Mockito does not support spy (hasn't been completed.
-Has nothing to do with the tech).
+The tests run 100% when run in xcode (visually).
+Anything with Mockito.spy is using the source-gen mock classes rather than dynamic class generation, which means they're named classes.
+This shouldn't impact the validity of the tests.

 Initial effort to remove potential memory cycles has been completed.
 Should monitor in app builds to make sure that's not an issue.

-Appengine and OkHttp clients have been removed until OkHttp support can be added to doppl.
-This is also why we're currently pegged to v1.9.0.
+Apache and OkHttp clients have been removed until OkHttp support can be added to doppl.
+Anything Appengine related has been removed.
+We're pegged to v1.9.0 because v2 uses Okhttp (AFAIK).

-Otherwise stable and functional.
+Otherwise retrofit is stable and functional.

+#End Doppl Info

 Retrofit
 ========